Don Valley Parkway: Since completion

-In 1994, the overpass bridge over Pottery Road, north of the Bayview/Bloor interchange was rebuilt.
+Located north of the Bayview/Bloor interchange, the Pottery Road underpass was rebuilt in 1994.
 It was over 30 years old and it required the replacement of columns and a restructuring of the deck.
 It was worn down due to the cumulative effect of heavy traffic and weather.
 The replacement necessitated the closure of several lanes of the parkway from April until the autumn that year.

 In 2001, Toronto City Councillor Paul Sutherland proposed to add two toll lanes in each direction along the parkway, from Highway 401 to Eglinton Avenue.
 From Eglinton Avenue south, one lane in each direction would be added.
 The proposal was criticized by transportation experts such as Transport 2000 for encouraging driving to downtown.
 Sutherland estimated the cost of the proposal at $200 million.

 On May 11, 2007, GO Transit announced a plan to put dedicated bus lanes on the centre median of the parkway, to allow its buses to bypass traffic congestion and promote buses as an alternative to automobiles.
 The $12 million plan would be paid for by GO.
 The plan would require testing of soil conditions and an environmental assessment.

 GO Transit was taken over by the provincial Metrolinx transit agency, and the plan did not appear in the 2008 "Big Move" Regional Transportation Plan of Metrolinx.

 A second proposal, to allow GO Transit buses to use the left shoulder to pass slow traffic was approved in June 2010 by Toronto City Council.

 The centre median shoulders, starting with the section between Lawrence Avenue and a point 458 m north of York Mills Road, are opened to GO Transit buses to pass other traffic, at no more than 20 km/h faster, when the other traffic is going at 60 km/h or less.

 These lanes opened to buses beginning September 7, 2010.

 City Council directed the General Manager of Transportation Services to report on the feasibility of future bus bypass lanes in the segments from Pottery Road to Don Mills Road and between Don Mills Road and Eglinton Avenue East.